ejkington/rimbo-beer-brewery-ms1/README.md

 - The text for the Home page was writen by the developer
 - The text for the tast of the beer was taken from https://www.tastings.com/
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- the page is made up and not a real brewery.

 ### Media